Competitive play

 How Joining Works

-All MajorCommand tournaments use a point buy-in and point payout.
-These are game/account points, not real-world cash.
+MajorCommand tournament buy-ins and payouts use game/account points, not real-world cash.
 Check the event details before joining so you understand what is being committed and what may be awarded.

 The most important beginner advice is to join tournaments you can realistically finish.
 Tournament games affect other players too, so do not enter if you already know you cannot keep up with the expected pace.